What to Do with All that Money Left in the PPP?

 Congress Extends the Deadline to Apply until August 8th.

-The CARES Act Alert #10 focused on Congressional passage of the Paycheck Protection Program Flexibility Act of 2020 (P.L.
+The CARES Act Alert #10 focused on the Congressional passage of the Paycheck Protection Program Flexibility Act of 2020 (P.L.
 116-142) that highlighted a variety of fixes to the PPP loan program.
 However, the legislation did not extend the ability of the program to accept new loan applications after June 30, 2020.
 Nearly 4.9 million applicants received $520.6 billion in funding since the program was established, leaving a substantial amount of PPP loan funds in the program as of the June 30th application deadline.

 With a looming threat of more closures as a result of an increasing number of COVID-19 cases, Congress passed and President Donald Trump signed into law bipartisan legislation (S. 4116) extending the PPP Loan application deadline until August 8, 2020.